-Samsung's new 32nm Exynos Application processor will be
+Samsung's new 32nm Exynos Application processor will be produced in both dual-core and quad-core configurations. |

 At the International Solid State Circuits Conference this week, Samsung provided details of their next-generation Exynos mobile applications processor in their paper on "A 32nm High-k Metal Gate Application Processor with GHz Multi-Core CPU".
 Dr. Se-Hyun Yang, Principal Engineer for SoC Development at Samsung, delivered the presentation on Exynos, and conducted a demonstration of the device in a smartphone reference platform during the Industrial Demonstration Session (IDS) on Tuesday evening.